Energy companies lead US stocks lower as oil prices tumble

 Experts say the U.S. is increasing pressure on Saudi Arabia and OPEC to not cut production, as the Saudis had indicated they would, at their meeting on Dec.
 6. U.S. President Donald Trump may have some leverage by not sanctioning Saudi Arabia over the death of a dissident writer.
 With oil supply already ample, that could push prices down further.

-BLACK FRIDAY: Traders had their eye on retailers as Black Friday, the traditional start to the crucial holiday shopping season, got underway.
-Amazon rose 0.8 percent to $1,528.80.
-Gap added 0.2 percent to $25.86.
+BLACK FRIDAY: Traders had their eye on retailers as Black Friday, the traditional start to the crucial holiday shopping season, began.
+Shares in L Brands, operator of Victoria's Secret and Bath & Body Works, added 2.1 percent to $29.99.
+Other retailers put investors in a selling mood.
+Target fell 2.5 percent to $67.53, while Macy's dropped 2.1 percent to $31.90.

+KEY ENDORSEMENT: Rockwell Collins climbed 9.5 percent to $141.95 after Chinese regulators conditionally approved the sale of the maker of communications and aviation electronics systems to United Technologies Corp.

 BOND YIELDS: Bond prices were little changed.
 The yield on the 10-year Treasury note held at 3.04 percent.

-MARKETS OVERSEAS: Major indexes in Europe declined as traders weighed the latest developments in Britain's desired exit from the European Union.
+MARKETS OVERSEAS: Major indexes in Europe veered mostly higher as traders weighed the latest developments in Britain's desired exit from the European Union.
 Both sides were finalizing the terms of the divorce Friday and expected to sign off on the deal Sunday, though it's unclear whether the British parliament will pass the deal.
-Germany's DAX index slid 0.3 percent, while France's CAC 40 dropped 0.4 percent.
-The FTSE 100 index of leading British shares lost 0.5 percent.
+Germany's DAX index added 0.4 percent, while France's CAC 40 gained 0.1 percent.
+The FTSE 100 index of leading British shares lost 0.2 percent.

 Earlier in Asia, South Korea's Kospi shed 0.6 percent and Hong Kong's Hang Seng index dropped 0.4 percent.
 Australia's S&P/ASX 200 bucked the trend, gaining 0.4 percent.
 Shares fell in Taiwan and rose in Singapore, Thailand and Indonesia.
 Japanese markets were closed for a holiday.